Product Pricing Calculator

 How the Product Pricing Calculator Works

 The calculator is based on a practical business flow.
 First, it calculates the cost per unit.
-Next, it adds direct expenses per unit.
+Next, it includes direct expenses for each unit.
 Then it adds per unit overhead and fixed selling fees.
 It then uses the selected method of profit and checks fees as a percentage of the selling price.
 And finally, it tests discounts, wholesale prices, break-even quantity, rounding, and price comparisons.

 This workflow gives the seller a practical result.
 In one area of results, you get suggested selling price, exact price, rounded price, net profit per unit, total expected profit, profit margin, markup, fee amount, minimum safe selling price, and break-even selling price.
 You don’t have to make a spreadsheet every time you launch a product.